beso-devo/royal_class_property_test/README.md

 Also, for caching we can save the fetched data from the backend into `hive` or `shared_preferences` and so on I didn't implement that because the time is out for today.

-The categories it'll be from the backend side also for sure and we can call the APi also.
+The categories it'll be from the backend side also for sure and we can call the APi also and for sure the entities are using for the datasource places and for the UIs we use the models in usual but these I left it as once (entities) because we have to match all of that with backend in [BaseResponseModel] and the others.

 # Video Demo